Mental Health Facilities in South Carolina

 Spartanburg Area Mental Health Center - Spartanburg, SC

-Spartanburg Area Mental Health Center is a mental health center in Spartanburg, South Carolina, located at 250 Dewey Avenue, 29303 zip code.
+Spartanburg Area Mental Health Center is one of mental health facilities in Spartanburg, South Carolina, located at 250 Dewey Avenue, 29303 zip code.
 Spartanburg Area Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Spartanburg Area Mental Health Center offers activity therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, young adults and children / adolescents.
-Spartanburg Area Mental Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-More services available at Spartanburg Area Mental Health Center include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Spartanburg Area Mental Health Center provides trauma therapy, psychotropic medication and group therapy to adults, young adults and children / adolescents.
+Spartanburg Area Mental Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Spartanburg Area Mental Health Center include court-ordered outpatient treatment, psychosocial rehabilitation services and suicide prevention services.

 Cherokee Mental Health Center - Gaffney, SC